st-tech/ppf-contact-solver/README.md

 - Choose the OS type `Deep Learning VM with CUDA 11.8 M126` and set the disk size to `50GB`.
 - As of late 2024, this configuration costs approximately $0.86 per hour in `us-central1 (Iowa)` and $1.00 per hour in `asia-east1 (Taiwan)`.
 - Port number `8080` is reserved by the OS image.
 Set `$MY_WEB_PORT` to `8888`.
 When connecting via `gcloud`, use the following format:  `gcloud compute ssh --zone "xxxx" "instance-name" -- -L 8080:localhost:8888`.
+- *Do not skip* the Docker container creation in the installation process; it is required.

 - CLI instructions are described in [[Markdown]](./articles/cloud.md#-google-compute-engine).